Christ Church

 On this page we focus on news directly relating to Christ Church.

-With the addition of more credit card machines, several stalls broke their previous records, and net proceeds of £10,600.
+Net proceeds are provisionally estimated to be just under £10,000 (there have been several offers to round it up!) an amazing amount.
 The funds raised for Christ Church will help to maintain our village church, village hall and churchyard and to pay those regular bills that come with the responsibility for looking after them.
-Charitable donations are being made to the National Trust to support our local area, Dorking Friends of Cancer Research UK and most importantly half of the proceeds of the Auction will go to DEC Ukraine Appeal.
+Charitable donations include the National Trust to support our local area, and Dorking Friends of Cancer Research UK.

 Is God nudging you to explore your gifts and talents?